 Most people visiting Chicago stay in the downtown area including the Loop, River North, Gold Coast, Streeterville and Michigan Avenue since they are close to most of the major tourist attractions.
 If you are visiting during the weekend, the Loop is a great option as it is more quiet at night.
 River North (where I live) is close to nightlife and restaurants, but noise can be a problem especially during the weekends.
 Here are some of my top picks for the best hotels in Chicago:

 The Peninsula Chicago.
 If you are looking for a luxury hotel, The Peninsula Chicago is one of the best hotels in Chicago with a world renown spa and a half-Olympic length swimming pool overlooking the Chicago skyline.
 It has a central and convenient location right off the Magnificent Mile, close to shopping and less than a block from the Water Tower and 360 Chicago.
 Click here to see the latest prices and click here to read reviews.

 Hilton Chicago/Magnificent Mile Suites.
 Recently renovated all-suite hotel with fridge and microwave in room.
 Great location just steps from Michigan Avenue and one block from Lake Michigan.
 Click here to see the latest prices and click here to read reviews.

 ACME Hotel Company.
-This is a new, modern, stylish and unique hotel located in downtown Chicago 2 ½ blocks from the Magnificent Mile in River North.
+This modern, stylish and unique hotel is located in downtown Chicago 2 ½ blocks from the Magnificent Mile in River North.
 Offers great value and great service.
 Click here to see the latest prices and click here to read reviews.

 Best Western River North Hotel.
 Convenient located in the heart of River North close to the Chicago River as well as many restaurants and bars.
 Amenities include free high-speed Wi-Fi, deeply discounted parking, room service, fitness center, indoor pool and sun deck.
 Click here to see the latest prices and click here to read reviews.

 These are my top choices for the best things to do if you have 3 days in Chicago.